florianpfleiderer/cloth-funnels/README.md

 The simulator is a fork of [PyFlex](https://github.com/YunzhuLi/PyFleX) from [Softgym](https://github.com/Xingyu-Lin/softgym), and requires a GPU to run.
 We have provided a Dockerfile in this repo for compiling and using this simulation environment for training in Docker.

+To build deprecated nvida/cuda images, use their [repository](https://gitlab.com/nvidia/container-images/cuda) follow the instructions.
+You have to copy and paste the folder from end-of-life into the dist/ directory to build from scratch.

 ```
 cd cloth_funnels
 docker build -t cloth-funnels .